 "Some European countries are making decisions that have nothing to do with freedom of thought and freedom of speech," says the Turkish news agency Anadolu.
 It also quoted Turkish Foreign Minister Mevlut Cavusoglu, Ankara will respond in 10 times stronger on the Netherlands Government's decision not to let the Turkish Minister of the country.
 Cavusoglu said that the Dutch government shows greater antiimmigransky and anti-Muslim sentiment than the right-wing candidate for Prime Minister Geert Wilders.

-Turkish President Recep Tayyip Erdogan, according to the agency, stressed that Europe's mask was removed, and it revealed the real face of the world after the recent bans on performances for Turkish ministers in Germany and the Netherlands.
-According to him, recent events have shown "signs of growing fascism, racism and Islamophobia."
-Erdogan accused the Netherlands in that they "acted like a banana republic," and urged the international community to impose sanctions on them.
-He also promised that Amsterdam 'pay, if he decided to donate the Turkish-Dutch relations for the sake of [parliamentary] elections, "and the countries involved in such actions against Turkey" soon learn that such international diplomacy. "
+Turkish President Recep Tayyip Erdogan, as the agency reports, stressed that the mask of Europe was removed and its real face revealed to the world after the recent bans on performances for Turkish ministers in Germany and the Netherlands.
+In his view, recent events have demonstrated "signs of growing fascism, racism and Islamophobia."
+Erdogan accused the Netherlands of "acting like a banana republic" and urged the world community to impose sanctions on them.
+He also promised that Amsterdam would "pay if he decided to sacrifice the Turkish-Dutch relations for the sake of [parliamentary] elections," and the countries involved in such actions against Turkey "will soon find out what international diplomacy is".

 "Groups related to the Kurdistan Workers' Party, which is recognized as a terrorist group by the EU, held several meetings in Germany and Austria, - the Turkish Agency Daily Sabah. - On the other hand, members of the democratically elected government banned performances in the countries with the largest Turkish diaspora - Germany, Austria and the Netherlands. "